-Currently in GPv2 we only support all M.2 and all Dual M.2 configuration.
-Although theoretically we can support multiple configurations in hardware, PCIe switch need to have different configuration file to support different bifurcation cases.
+Currently in GPv2 we only support all M.2 and all Dual M.2 configurations.
+Although theoretically we can support multiple configurations in hardware, PCIe switch needs to have different configuration files to support different bifurcation cases.
 Limiting the use case can help simply the configuration files we need.
-For now all M.2 need all DSP to be x4 and all Dual M.2 case need all DSP to be x8.
-We can add more cases once the application requires so.
+M.2 use case sets all DSP to x4 and Dual M.2 use case sets all DSP to x8.
+We can add more cases if needed.

-9.6 Glacier Point V2 Management
+8.6 Glacier Point V2 Management

-The primary server management functions will be provided using a BMC on the platform.
-The BMC on the platform will use an $I^2C$ bus as the management interface.
+The primary server management functions will be provided by the BMC on the platform.
+The BMC on the platform will use an I^2C bus as the management interface.
 This section identifies the required information that must be accessible from the BMC.

-9.6.1 NVMe-MI Base command interface
+8.6.1 NVMe-MI Base command interface

-FB defined an NVMe-MI base command interface over SMBus line to communicate with accelerator modules through sideband.
-The definition of NVMe-MI based command is listed in the Fb accelerator module hardware spec.
+FB defined an NVMe-MI base command interface over SMBus to communicate with accelerator modules through sideband.
+The definition of NVMe-MI based command is listed in the FB accelerator module hardware spec.

-9.6.2 Bridge IC
+8.6.2 Bridge IC

-The Glacier Point V2 uses a Bridge IC is defined as the bridging device between the ASIC and the BMC.
-The Bridge IC is on stand-by power so that it can be accessed by the BMC even when the ASIC is powered down.

-On the platform side, the BMC and Bridge IC communicate with each other with IPMI messages over the IC bus.
-To enable prompt communication, this IC bus shall be a point-to-point link without any other devices on the same bus.
-It shall run in high-speed mode with a minimum speed of 400KHz.
-When possible, a 1MHz or better speed is strongly recommended.
+The Glacier Point V2 uses a Bridge IC between the ASIC and the BMC.
+The Bridge IC is on stand-by power so it can be accessed by the BMC even when the ASIC is powered down.
+On the platform side, the BMC and Bridge IC communicate with each other via IPMI messages over the I2C bus.
+To enable prompt communication, this I2C bus shall be a pointto-point link without any other devices on the same bus.
+It shall run in high-speed mode with a minimum speed of 400kHz (1MHz or faster speed is strongly recommended).

-Bridge IC has FRU EEPROM and thermal sensors on a local IC bus.
+Bridge IC has FRU EEPROM and thermal sensors on a local I2C bus.
 The BMC can communicate with the Bridge IC to inquire the FRU and thermal data through the Intelligent Platform Management Bus (IPMB).
 The FRU EEPROM's data format is defined in Section 8.5.
-The thermal sensors are mainly used to measure the inlet and outlet temperatures of the device card.
+The thermal sensors are used to measure the inlet and outlet temperatures of the device card.

-The Bridge IC has a dedicated IC bus to ASIC that supports NVME-SI.
-The Bridge IC now behaves as a transparent bridge to forward NVME-SI messages between the BMC and SoC's Intel® Manageability Engine.
-With this transparent bridge, the BMC can directly work with SoC's Intel® Manageability Engine to perform most of server management functions.
+The Bridge IC has a dedicated I2C bus to ASIC that supports NVME-SI.
+In this mode, the Bridge IC behaves as a transparent bridge forwarding NVME-SI messages between the BMC and SoC's Intel[®] Manageability Engine.
+With this transparent bridge, the BMC can directly work with SoC's Intel[®] Manageability Engine to perform most server management functions.

-The Bridge IC monitors the Glacier Point V2's sensors, such as voltage sensors, power sensors, and digital sensors for critical GPIOs.
-The BMC can inquire about the device status by reading these sensors and taking actions via the Bridge IC.
+The Bridge IC monitors the Glacier Point V2's sensors, such as voltage, power, and digital sensor for critical GPIOs.
+The BMC can inquire the device status by reading these sensors and taking actions via the Bridge IC.

 It is recommended to use a versatile microcontroller as the Bridge IC.
-The microcontroller has a compact size, uses a low amount of power, and has adequate functions to support all required bridging functions.
+Desired attributes include compact size, low power, and has adequate functions to support all required bridging functions.
 This microcontroller must have two Serial Peripheral Interfaces (SPI).
-The first SPI bus is used as its own boot ROM if it does not have an integrated boot ROM.
-The second SPI can be used to reprogram the SoC's boot ROM when it is corrupted with a multiplexer and BMC's support.
-The Bridge IC on the Glacier Point V2 is a Texas Instrument's Tiva microcontroller.
+The first SPI bus is used to access boot ROM if it does not have an integrated boot ROM.
+The second SPI can be used to reprogram the SoC's boot ROM when it is corrupted.
+This can be done via a multiplexer and BMC's support.
+The Bridge IC on the Glacier Point V2 is the Texas Instrument Tiva microcontroller.

-9.6.3 IC addressing
+8.6.3 I2C addressing

-The Glacier Point V2 and BMC communicates using IPMI 2.0 commands transmitted over the $I^2C$ connection through a Bridge IC on the 1S Server card.
-The $I^2C$ bus address for the Bridge IC is configured as 0x40.
-The BMC on the platform is configured as 0x20.
+The Glacier Point V2 and BMC communicates using IPMI 2.0 commands over I^2C through the Bridge IC on the 1S Server card.
+The I^2C bus address for the Bridge IC is configured as 0x40, and the BMC on the platform is configured as 0x20.

-9.6.4 Message Transfer
+8.6.4 Message Transfer